Bandwidth/bandwidth.github.io/voice/bxml/verbs/gather.md

 If no `gatherUrl` attribute is specified, the gathered digits are discarded and execution of verbs following the `<Gather>` continues.

 ### Nestable Verbs
 The following verbs may be nested inside of a `<Gather>` tag.
-A maximum of one verb is allowed:
+The number of verbs that can be nested inside a Gather is 20 / repeatCount.

 | Verb                              | Description                                                                                              |
 |:----------------------------------|:---------------------------------------------------------------------------------------------------------|